-Kabini has always been our go to destination for wildlife spotting in the Nagarhole Tiger Reserve.
+Kabini has always been our go-to destination for wildlife spotting in the Nagarhole Tiger Reserve.
 We recently spent a few days at The Serai, Kabini and wanted to try another resort located near-by.
-A quick google search for Kabini Resorts took us to the website of The Peepal Tree.
-I The name rang a bell as I could not make the trip planned 3 years ago through Bangalore Motorcycle Club due to work.
+A quick google search for Kabini Resorts took us to the website of The Peepal Tree, where you can take a lakeside villa.
+The name rang a bell as I could not make the trip planned 3 years ago through Bangalore Motorcycle Club due to work.
 Archana liked the fact that it was located next to the lake so we booked it for the weekend!

 After a hearty breakfast of melting-in-the mouth Neer dosas, we resumed our journey, stopping only at the entrance to the Kabini Dam on the Kabini River.
 A ‘NO ENTRY’ sign and the heavy padlock on the gate to the dam, proved to be a temporary dampener.
 Soon after, we spotted The Peepal Tree sign-boards showing the distance to the resort and our excitement increased.